open-mmlab/mmpose/docs/en/faq.md

 ## Evaluation

 - **How to evaluate on MPII test dataset?**

   Since we do not have the ground-truth for test dataset, we cannot evaluate it 'locally'.
-  If you would like to evaluate the performance on test set, you have to upload the pred.mat (which is generated during testing) to the official server via email, according to [the MPII guideline](http://human-pose.mpi-inf.mpg.de/#evaluation).
+  If you would like to evaluate the performance on test set, you have to upload the `pred.mat` (which is generated during testing) to the official server via email, according to [the MPII guideline](http://human-pose.mpi-inf.mpg.de/#evaluation).

 - **For top-down 2d pose estimation, why predicted joint coordinates can be out of the bounding box (bbox)?**

-  We do not directly use the bbox to crop the image. bbox will be first transformed to center & scale, and the scale will be multiplied by a factor (1.25) to include some context.
+  We do not directly use the bbox to crop the image.
+Bbox will be first transformed to center & scale, and the scale will be multiplied by a factor (1.25) to include some context.
 If the ratio of width/height is different from that of model input (possibly 192/256), we will adjust the bbox.
+You can refer to [the code](https://github.com/open-mmlab/mmpose/blob/master/mmpose/datasets/pipelines/top_down_transform.py#L15) for more details.

 ## Inference